RahulSDeshpande/privacy-policy-covid-19-tracker/README.md

 ## Privacy Policy

-I built the COVID-19 app as a free app.
+I built the COVID-19 Tracker app as a free app.
 This SERVICE is provided by at no cost and is intended for use as is.

 I want to inform you that I don't use any use or track any user data.